-The Greater Birmingham Chambers of Commerce is working hard to lobby for additional support for local businesses from Government and stakeholders.
+The Greater Birmingham Chambers of Commerce has been lobbying government and other stakeholders throughout the pandemic to secure additional support for local businesses.

 The COVID-19 pandemic and lockdown measures have caused an economic shock unlike any on record.
 Throughout the pandemic, the GBCC has worked hard to lobby stakeholders in our members’ interests.

 Covid-19 has become a significantly less pressing issue for firms now than a year ago, however some firms are still facing challenges associated with the pandemic